-How do you measure the mass of a star? | EarthSky.org
+EarthSky | How do you measure the mass of a star?

 It turns out that Sirius B, the less massive star, is about twice as far from the barycenter than is Sirius A. That means Sirius B has about half the mass of Sirius A.

-Thus, if you know the whole system is about three solar masses, you can deduce that the mass of Sirius A is about two solar masses, while Sirius B pretty much equals our sun in mass.
+Thus, you know the whole system is about three solar masses by using Kepler’s Third Law.
+So now you can deduce that the mass of Sirius A is about two solar masses.
+And then Sirius B pretty much equals our sun in mass.

+What about the mass of a star not in a binary system?

 But what about stars that are alone in their star systems, like the sun?
 The binary star systems are once again the key: Once we have calculated the masses for a whole lot of stars in binary systems, and also know how luminous they are, we notice that there is a relationship between their luminosity and their mass.
 In other words, for single stars we only need to measure its luminosity and then use the mass-luminosity relation to figure out their mass.
 Thank you, binaries!